CreativeSDK/web-getting-started-samples/getting-started/guide/getting-started.md

 The Creative SDK lets you build applications that integrate with the Adobe Creative Cloud and leverage its power to benefit your users.

-From letting your users import from and save to their Creative Cloud storage, to offering innovative creative tools for your application, the Creative SDK will help you expand the features of your app by using the Adobe platform.
+From letting your users import from and save to their Creative Cloud storage, to offering innovative creative tools for your application, the Creative SDK will help you expand the features of your app with the Adobe Creative Cloud platform.

 This guide shows you how to get up and running with the Creative SDK for Web, including how to authenticate your client, a necessary step for integration with the SDK.